TandaHQ/work-samples/punctuality (frontend)/README.md

 2. Build at least one advanced feature
 3. Add one new feature (something that doesn't exist in the gif)

-Feel free to use any of these libraries:
+Feel free to use any javascript libraries you like.

-- jQuery
-- Underscore (Lodash is also okay)
-- Bootstrap
-- d3.js
-- moment.js (and related plugins)
-- QUnit (other test frameworks are okay)

 ## Submitting your code